jbush001/NyuziProcessor/README.md

 ### Linux (Ubuntu)

-This requires Ubuntu 14 or later to get the proper package versions.
+This requires Ubuntu 16 (Xenial Xeres) or later to get the proper package versions.
 It should work for other distributions, but you will probably need to change some package names.

 	sudo apt-get -y install autoconf cmake make gcc g++ bison flex python \
-	    perl emacs openjdk-7-jdk swig zlib1g-dev python-dev libxml2-dev \
+	    perl emacs openjdk-8-jdk swig zlib1g-dev python-dev libxml2-dev \
-	    libedit-dev ncurses-dev libsdl2-dev gtkwave imagemagick
+	    libedit-dev libncurses5-dev libsdl2-dev gtkwave imagemagick

 *Emacs is used for [verilog-mode](http://www.veripool.org/wiki/verilog-mode) AUTO macros.
 The makefile executes this operation in batch mode*